secure411dotorg/rpzone/README.md

 Small, slowly changing lists such as Alexa and D.R.O.P. may be suitable for full zone replacement as shown above.
 For huge zones, high update frequency and urgent blocking data sources you can lower the propagation delay and elminated zone reloading by using the nsupdate command.
-See [Minimize Propagation Delay on High Update Frequency Blocklists]
+See [Minimize Propagation Delay for High Update Frequency Blocklists](https://github.com/secure411dotorg/rpzone/wiki/Minimize-Propagation-Delay-for-High-Update-Frequency-Blocklists)

-See also:
+**See also:**

 * How to Add a Local Zone
 * Add Zones Maintained by Other People